Percolation of worms: Introduction

 In order to build an infinite connected component of $\mathcal{S}^v$, we will subdivide the PPP of worms into disjoint \emph{packages}, where a package contains worms of a certain length scale that emanate from a box of a certain spatial scale.
 Crucially, by the defining properties of Poisson point processes, the contents of different packages will be independent of each other.
 We will also make sure that we use every package only once (for the purpose of target shooting or fattening), since it is hard to give a lower bound on the number of useful leftover worms in a package once it has already been used.

-In order to make the idea of recursive fattening of Section \ref{subsub_loglog_corr_heu} rigorous, we will use a method that we call \emph{multi-scale renormalization}, since it is a recursive argument that uses a sequence of rapidly growing scales.
+In order to make the idea of recursive fattening of Section \ref{subsub_loglog_corr_heu} rigorous, we will use a method that we call \emph{multi-scale recursion}.
 Instead of adding the packages of worms of length $\ell=1,\dots,R^2$ one by one (as in Section \ref{subsub_loglog_corr_heu}), we will define a sequence of scales $(R_n)_{n=0}^{N+1}$ (where $R_{N+1}=R$) and we will fatten with all of the worms of length between $R^2_{n}$ and $R^2_{n+1}$ in one round.
-We will choose $(R_n)_{n=0}^{N+1}$ in a way that one such round of fattening doubles the capacity of the set being fattened with high probability.
-This grouping of worm lengths may seem like a step back in the direction of the fattening method of Section \ref{subsub_log_corr} from the more advanced method of Section \ref{subsub_loglog_corr_heu}, but (i) it makes it easier for us to prove that the size of the fattened set is well concentrated around its mean, (ii) it does not weaken the snowball effect by much,
+We will choose $(R_n)_{n=0}^{N+1}$ in a way that one such round of fattening \emph{doubles the capacity} of the set being fattened with high probability.
+This grouping of worm lengths may seem like a step back in the direction of the fattening method of Section \ref{subsub_log_corr} from the more advanced method of Section \ref{subsub_loglog_corr_heu}, but (i) it makes it easier for us to prove that the size of the fattened set is well concentrated around its mean, (ii) it does not weaken the snowball effect by much.